The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Upper limits on the FRB repetition rate from our observations

 where $N_{u,i}$ is the number of ULX sources expected in the galaxy $i$ and $\lambda_u$ is the average burst rate per ULX for energies in the $10^{34} < E < 10^{45}$~erg range.
 The number of ULX sources can be expressed as a function of the SFR \citep{Kovlakas20}:

-We then expect from Eq. \eqref{eq: nulx} a total number of $\sim 14$ ULXs in the galaxies we observed.
-The total expected burst rate $\mathcal{R}_{u, {\rm tot}}$ from our NGs sample then becomes:
+We expect from Eq. \eqref{eq: nulx} a total of $\sim 14$ ULXs in the galaxies we observed.
+The total expected burst rate, $\mathcal{R}_{u, {\rm tot}}$, from our NG sample then becomes:

-The observed upper limit at 95$\%$ CL \citep{Gehrels86} on the total burst rate is $\simeq 38$ yr$^{-1}$, the same as recovered in Section \ref{sec: upp_lim_mag}, since it depends only on the total observing time.
-Therefore, by imposing $\mathcal{R}_{u, {\rm tot}} < 38$ yr$^{-1}$ we obtain $\lambda_u < 13$ yr$^{-1}$ for the average burst rate per ULX.
+The observed upper limit at the 95$\%$ CL on the total burst rate is $\simeq 38$ yr$^{-1}$, the same as determined in Sect.~\ref{sec: upp_lim_mag}, since it depends only on the total observing time.
+Therefore, by imposing $\mathcal{R}_{u, {\rm tot}} < 38$ yr$^{-1}$, we obtain $\lambda_u < 13$ yr$^{-1}$ for the average burst rate per ULX.
 This is the first upper limit on the FRB repetition rate hypothetically coming from ULXs.
-We note that this upper limit is 2-3 orders of magnitude lower with respect to the reported repetition rate of most active repeaters $r \sim 10^3$ yr$^{-1}$ from FRB 20121102A and FRB 20180916B \citep{Margalit2020}.
-We find this contrast by also computing the repetition rate for confirmed ULXs only, i.e. without estimating the population of ULXs from Eq. \eqref{eq: nulx} but considering only already discovered ULXs in the galaxies we observed.
-We report the upper limits obtained for each case in Table \ref{tab: ulx}, and discuss the possible implications of these results in the following Section.
+We note that this upper limit is two to three orders of magnitude lower than the reported repetition rate of most active repeaters from FRB 20121102A and FRB 20180916B, $r \sim 10^3$ yr$^{-1}$ \citep{Margalit2020}.
+We also find this contrast by computing the repetition rate for confirmed ULXs only, that is to say, without estimating the population of ULXs from Eq. \eqref{eq: nulx} and only considering already discovered ULXs in the galaxies we observed.
+We report the upper limits obtained for each case in Table \ref{tab: ulx} and discuss the possible implications of these results in the following section.